mattiejastje/SteamScreenshotUtils/README.md

 Though every effort has been done to avoid corrupting the steam screenshots database, even though unlikely, there's always a chance that something breaks.

-**Make a backup of your steam userdata folder before running any scripts.**
+> :warning: **Make a backup of your steam userdata folder before running any scripts.**

 ## Features